moregh/moregh.github.io/README.md

 1. **Enter Character Names**: Paste character names in the text area, one per line
 2. **Run Analysis**: Click "Analyze Characters" or use `Ctrl+Enter`
-3. **Review Results**: View comprehensive character, corporation, and alliance information
+3. **Review Results**: View detailed character, corporation, and alliance information
 4. **Apply Filters**: Use the filtering system to narrow down results by various criteria
 5. **Explore Organizations**: View summaries of corporations and alliances with detailed statistics
 6. **Access Kill Data**: Click on any character or organization to view zKillboard statistics